What are Tuberous Breasts or Tubular Breast Deformity?

 “Understanding the anatomy and type of tissue or skin deficit in a tuberous breast patient is the most crucial step.
 Many surgeons simply offer breast augmentation to tuberous breast patients, and that is a mistake.
 Precise breast release based on the patient’s anatomy is required to release the breast and provide a more normal shape fully.
 I love my tuberous breast patients because when they see their new look, they blossom into more confident and satisfied women.”

 Dr. Barrett is trained and experienced in complex corrective procedures, making him an excellent choice for addressing your tuberous breast deformity.
 He will take the necessary time to assess your situation and create a treatment plan tailored to your needs and desired outcome.
 With compassion and professionalism, Dr. Barrett and his staff at Barrett Plastic Surgery are ready to hear your concerns and help you find a solution that works for you.

 The Art of Symmetry and Balance

-Tuberous breasts can be a problematic issue for a woman, affecting her appearance, the way her clothing fits and most of all, her self-esteem.
+Tuberous breasts can be a problematic issue for a woman, affecting her appearance, the way her clothing fits, and most of all, her self-esteem.
 Surgical correction offers beautiful, long-lasting results that can restore a woman’s confidence in her body.
-To learn more about your options for correcting tubular breasts, contact Barrett Plastic Surgery today at 310-598-2648.
+To explore your options and learn further about correcting tubular breasts, contact Barrett Plastic Surgery today at 310-598-2648.